MOLA Faculty Scholar Program (FaSP)

 The applicant must:

-- Be available to attend both the MOLA Scholarship and Anniversary Celebration in Spring or Summer, 2024 (exact date and logistics TBD) and the MOLA 2023 Latino Health Symposium on October 13th-14th, 2023 (an in-person event in Chicago, IL).
+• Be available to attend both the MOLA Scholarship and Anniversary Celebration in Spring or Summer and the Annual MOLA Conference.

 Past and current Faculty Scholars